 CHIK symptoms may begin as early as 1 day or as late as 12 days after an infective mosquito bite, but symptoms usually begin 3 to 7 days after exposure.

 How are CHIKV infections spread?

 CHIKV is spread in a person-to-mosquito-to-person cycle.
-People bitten by an infected mosquito may become infective to other mosquitoes as early as 1 to 3 days after an infectious mosquito bite, and may remain infective to mosquitoes for as long as 7 days after illness onset.
-People who are infected with CHIKV but do not develop illness symptoms may still pass the virus on to mosquitoes that bite them.
+People infected with CHIKV may be infective to other mosquitoes that bite them as early as 1 to 3 days after their infectious mosquito bite.
+Infected persons may remain infective to mosquitoes for as long as 7 days after their illness onset.
+People that are infected with CHIKV but do not develop illness symptoms may still pass the virus on to mosquitoes that bite them.
 Infected persons cannot transmit CHIKV directly to another person.